mgrigajtis/tweetwall/README.md

 Simply call the print_tweets method like so:
 Tweetwall.print_tweets("oceancucumber")

+You'll get the full tweet_wall HTML division

 Optionally, you can specify the number of tweets:
 Tweetwall.print_tweets("oceancucumber", 10)

+There is also a function that you can call that will only print the Tweet content.
+This is useful if you want to do an AJAX refresh on the tweet_wall division without refreshing the entire
+page:
+Tweetwall.print_tweet_content("oceancucumber", 10)

+The number of tweets is again optional.

 ## Contributing